IBM/container-service-getting-started-wt/README.md

 * Cloud services including cognitive capabilities from Watson
 * Capability to manage dedicated cluster resources for both stateless applications and stateful workloads

-Preconditions:  This doc expects a IBM Cloud account and all [CLIs installed](https://console.ng.bluemix.net/docs/containers/cs_cli_install.html).

-# Overview and initial setup

-Preconditions:  This lab expects a IBM Cloud account.
-Running from the CLI expects that you will have the CLIs installed as well, as per https://console.ng.bluemix.net/docs/containers/cs_cli_install.html.
-If you do not yet have a IBM Cloud account or the Kubernetes CLI, please do [lab 0](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%200) before starting the course.

-This lab is an introduction to  using Docker containers on Kubernetes in the IBM Cloud Container Service.
-By the end of the course you will understand the core concepts of Kubernetes and be able to deploy your own applications on Kubernetes in the IBM Cloud Container Service.

-If you haven't already, provision a cluster (this can take a few minutes, so let it start first) with `bx cs cluster-create --name <name-of-cluster>`

-After creation, before using the cluster, make sure it has completed provisioning and is ready for use.
-Run `bx cs clusters` and make sure that your cluster is in state "deployed".
-Then use `bx cs workers <name-of-cluster>` and make sure that all worker nodes are in state "normal" with Status "Ready".

 #  Lab overview